Church history can be a journey through doctrinal

 Commission was still binding on the church today because the Apostles did not fulfill it

-1591 - First Roman Catholic church building constructed in Trinidad.
-First Chinese admitted
+1591 - First Roman Catholic church building was constructed in Trinidad.
+First Chinese were

 1595 - Dutch East India Company chaplains expanded their ministry beyond the European